 For example, when I built my Baron 58 panel (using the earlier ArdSim I/O interdace), all the LEDs in the audio panel had 1k ohm resistors, and the LEDs were more than bright enough:

-If you think you need to make PCBs for each driver or driver set, no, you don't necessarily need them.
+I didn't find any ready-made expansion boards with such LED drivers but you don't necessarily need them.
 You can use a bare DM13A chip inserted into the small "breadboard" that can be taped to any part of your cockpit, or simply glued near to the group of LEDs ( see an example).

 Also, using DM13A drivers in DIP casing, you can solder thin wires directly to the driver pins.
 Then this driver can be attached to the surface near the LED group using thermo-glue or 2-side duct tape.